KKTQ-LD: Programming

 KKTQ-LD clears the entire ABC schedule as well as syndicated programming provided by KTWO.
 However, it airs different station identifications and commercials.
 It also re-airs KLWY's newscasts at 10 p.m.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-The Me-TV affiliated subchannel is a simulcast of KLWY's third subchannel, which in turn is a simulcast of KWYF-LD (channel 20) in Casper.
+The MeTV-affiliated subchannel is a simulcast of KLWY's third subchannel, which in turn is a simulcast of KWYF-LD (channel 20) in Casper.